Treatment of a mini stroke

 Other risks include diabetes, high cholesterol, family history of stroke and high blood pressure.
 Obesity, tobacco use and excessive alcohol consumption are risk factors for atherosclerotic heart disease, which can lead to stroke.
 Prompt treatment of stroke can prevent disability and tragedy.
 A mini-stroke is a major warning.
 Do not ignore it!

-last visit: The Human Brain | Spinal Cord Injuries | The Rehabilitation Institute of Chicago | Types of traumatic brain injury | Treatment of a mini stroke
+last visit: Treatment of a mini stroke | The Rehabilitation Institute of Chicago | Types of traumatic brain injury | The Human Brain | Stroke - Cerebral Vascular Accidents

 ©copyright 2009 by rehabchicago.org - all rights reserved.